Boyce Managers & Directors

 Originally from a property at Bingara in regional NSW, Bindi joined Boyce in July 1994 as an accountant after completing her university degree and commencing her accounting career in Sydney.
 Bindi completed post graduate studies to become a qualified Chartered Accountant in 1995.
 During her long career with Boyce, Bindi has worked with a range of clients to achieve their goals and has built strong client relationships that enable her to better guide clients in decision making.
 Bindi is active in helping her team members to learn and develop.
 Over the years Bindi has been involved in most aspects of our accounting including audit, management and financial reporting.
 Bindi lives in a small community an hour from Moree and is actively involved in many community organisations as a volunteer, treasurer, auditor or coach.

-A genuine interest in finding solutions for clients’ problems and a passion for business led Linda to become a director of Boyce in 2006 when she was just 28 years old.
+A genuine interest in finding solutions for clients’ problems and a passion for business led Linda to become a Business Unit Leader of Boyce in 2006 when she was just 28 years old.
 Linda, a Chartered Accountant, feels extremely fortunate to be part of a firm where like-minded directors and a great team pull together to ensure the clients come first.
 Linda enjoys the diversity of working with a variety of medium to large businesses, professionals and investors across a range of industry sectors, and she feels privileged to have a team of in-house specialists in tax, superannuation, business systems and IT to call upon as required.

 Linda has also contributed to the community in previous years as a director of the Amie St Clair Melanoma Trust, a cause that is dear to her heart having watched her Mum beat this dreadful disease.
 A busy career is just one part of Linda’s life; in her personal time Linda enjoys cooking and gardening and hanging out with her two young sons on the farm that she and her husband run.